 Hi producers!
 This time I want to have a look at Weaponiser by Krotosaudio with you.
 The name might ring a bell for you.
 Especially if you are, like me, involved in sound design and game audio.

-Krotosaudio are also the geniuses behind “Dehumaniser” and “Reformer Pro”, and have build an impressive name for themselves in the sound design and folly scene, by creating extremely well thought through solutions, that made the intricate and precise work of sound design more creative, faster and more fun while significantly improving the workflow.
+Krotosaudio is also the geniuses behind “Dehumaniser” and “Reformer Pro”, and have built an impressive name for themselves in the sound design and folly scene, by creating extremely well thought through solutions, that made the intricate and precise work of sound design more creative, faster and more fun while significantly improving the workflow.

 So you can imagine I was quite excited when the news about Weaponiser reached me.

-Covering every feature would be way a little to much, as it is packed to the brim, but I will give you a solid overview of what Weaponiser is, and what it can do.
-So lets get to it.
+Covering every feature would be way a little too much, as it is packed to the brim, but I will give you a solid overview of what Weaponiser is, and what it can do.
+So let’s get to it.

 What it is?!

-Weaponiser is enormous, both in it’s capability and in it’s flexibility.
-It is beat understood as a fully functional engine, just for weapon sounds.
+Weaponiser is enormous, both in its capability and in its flexibility.
+It is best understood as a fully functional engine, just for weapon sounds.
 Using it felt like a bespoke mini DAW tailored to all the functions I would normally use to create dynamic weapon sounds to footage or for a game, only all in one place, with just one tool, and no loss in quality or variety.
-In fact there was more of it.
+In fact, there was more of it.